 They are angry, shelter and protect their hatred and distaste, reluctant to speak well of others, discredit the good in others, perverted in their views, deceitful.
 If asked to say something good, they say what is detrimental, or talk evasively.

-They will kill living beings, whether born of womb, egg or seed without regret, they have no sympathy for living beings.
+They will needlessly kill living beings, whether born of womb, egg or seed without regret, they have no sympathy for living beings.
+They are not worthy of the honor their food does them.

 They terrorize their village or city, and become notorious as an oppressor.